 You also want to do a basic spelling and grammar check using Grammarly.
 While the free version will do basic checks for you, you’ll want to upgrade to the pro version (like I have) to help improve your writing.

 Finalize your blog post title

 Choose a catchy title to get the attention of people on Google search or social media.
-You can use a handy headline analyzer tool like this one to help you craft the perfect headline.
+Then, you can use a handy headline analyzer tool like this one to help you craft the perfect headline.

 Create a content upgrade

 One of the main goals of your blog post should be to either make a sale or to at least get an email subscriber.
-If you do, you have a chance at grabbing the attention of your visitor again in the future.
+If you do, you have a chance to grab your visitor’s attention again in the future.

 If you don’t yet have an email list, I encourage you to sign up for free at ConvertKit.
 But how do you get more subscribers?
 While you can create a generic lead magnet, why not create a post-specific lead magnet, also known as a content upgrade.